Meet the WFI Alumni

 Deepak is a senior development specialist with nearly 3 decades of experience working in rural development and environment, including extension, capacity building, planning and monitoring, in Nepal and other countries in South, Central and South-East Asia.
 He currently heads a non profit organization in Nepal called Search-Nepal.
 During his Fellowship from 2007-2008, Deepak spent 12 months researching comparative environmental legislation in order to identify good policy case studies that balance population, environment and development.

-Sawako Tanaka comes from Ushiku, Japan.
-She has most recently worked as an UN Environmental Programme Officer in the island country of Mauritius.
-Sawako is an environmental scientist that has focused on coordinating research networks for AsiaFlux monitoring data and other greenhouse gas data.
-A data-mining expert, Sawako plans to investigate environmental monitoring systems in the PNW and find linkages to business practices and how to build in practical opportunities for the use of public data.
+Sawako Tanaka finished her 6-month fellowship program in 2017.
+Sawako worked as environmental scientist coordinating research networks for AsiaFlux monitoring data and other greenhouse gas data.
+As a data-mining expert during her time at WFI she researched environmental monitoring systems in the PNW and find linkages to business practices and how to build in practical opportunities for the use of public data.

 Elvis Tata finished a six month Fellowship in March 2012.
 Elvis is a high school geography teacher from Douala, Cameroon.
 He came to WFI to learn how business and government in the United States use GIS to help manage their natural resources.
 Elvis interviewed people from public and private industry and learned how GIS is integral to their daily and long-term operations.
 Elvis returned to Cameroon to resume his teaching duties and develop proposals to ingrate GIS into school curriculum.